 Dating and sexual feelings

 As you start dating, think about what you’re looking for.
-A solid relationship starts with being with someone who supports you, trusts you, and appreciates you for who you really are.
+A solid relationship comes from being with someone who supports you, trusts you, and appreciates you for who you are.
 You want someone who deserves you!

-When it comes to deciding about kissing and more, remember that so much of what you see on TV and hear in song lyrics is not real or healthy.
-And remember that there are lots of ways to show affection other than having sex.
+When it comes to deciding about kissing and more, remember that so much of what you see on TV and hear in songs is not real or healthy.
+And remember that there are lots of ways to show affection other than sex.
+Don’t do anything that makes you uncomfortable.
+You’ll probably remember these exciting days for many years, and you want to remember them happily!
+Keep reading to learn more.

 - What teens are saying about sex